 In addition, f allows disabling or enabling the flowing water computations for an area, and r operates on the "permanent flow" property that makes rivers power water wheels even when full and technically not flowing.

 After setting up the desired operations using the described keys, use Enter to apply them.

 Keybinding: AltL in dwarfmode/LookAround

-gui/load-screen
+5.4.23 qui/load-screen

 A replacement for the "continue game" screen.